 Laos COVID-19 travel restrictions

-Laos is open for travel.
-Most visitors from Guinea-Bissau can travel to Laos without restrictions.
-No quarantine is required.
+Laos has major restrictions for travel.
+Most visitors from French Polynesia will not be allowed to travel to Laos.
 Find travel restrictions, quarantine and entry requirements to travel Laos.

 🎒 Laos travel tips by fellow travellers

 No one has added any tips.
 Do you want to help?

 Laos visa advice

 Do french polynesian citizens need a visa to go to Laos?

 Yes, visa is required for French Polynesian citizens.
 You can get visa details, documents required, official website and other details for Laos visa but if you still have question which are unanswered then you can discuss with the community